canonical/vanilla-framework/docs/patterns/media-object.md

 ### Circular

 You can add an `is-round` state to the `.p-media-object__image` element to create a circular image style, which we recommend to be used for head shots of people.
+In order for this variant to work, the original image must be square.

 <a href="/examples/patterns/media-object/media-object-circ-img/"
   class="js-example">